-C. THE MISSION OF EuNC
+A. THE MISSION OF EUNC

-The mission of European Nazarene College expresses the "why" and "what" we do.
-This is best articulated in the statement: Enabling Christlike Disciples for Ministry.
+The mission of European Nazarene College (EuNC) is best articulated in the statement: Enabling Christlike Disciples for Ministry.

 Enabling: The education of the learner is never the final goal; it is a means that enables the learner to grow into a person who is of service to others.